fivesixzero/hp-6060b-front-binding-post-mod/README.md

   * I used [this part from McMaster Carr](https://www.mcmaster.com/90710A130/).
   * As of mid-2021 I still have a bunch of spares, so send me an email if you're having a hard time finding them
 * 2x **Washer, Curved, 13mm ID, 0.2mm Thick, Spring Steel**, [HP P/N `3050-1320`](https://www.keysight.com/my/partDetail/3050-1320)
   * I ended up using two washers from [this kit purchased from Amazon US](https://www.amazon.com/dp/B07QNLN43L).
-These washers were definitely not of the same grade as the factory washers on the rear panel but they appear to be doing their job just fine with a bit of extra tightening.
+These washers were definitely not of the same grade as the factory washers on the rear panel ~~but they appear to be doing their job just fine with a bit of extra tightening~~. _edit: These didn't work out very well and I'd recommend more robust washers for this use._
+  * The Amazon-purchased washers weren't up to par and "went flat" very quickly so I ordered [this part from McMaster Carr](https://www.mcmaster.com/catalog/127/3492) which appears to be almost identical to the thick, proper spring steel factory originals.
+After several weeks they're still doing their job, providing the consistent, springy pressure required to hold the posts and mounting plate in place.
 * 2x **Machine Screw, M5x0.8, 12mm Length, Pan Head**, [HP P/N `0515-0155`](https://www.keysight.com/my/partDetail/0515-0155)
 * 2x **Washer, Locking, External Tooth Type A, 5.3mm ID, 10m OD, 0.6mm Thick, Spring Steel**, [HP P/N `2190-0629`](https://www.keysight.com/my/partDetail/2190-0629)
   * For the above two parts I used [this part from McMaster Carr](https://www.mcmaster.com/90317A602/).
 This part has a pre-installed external-tooth washer that is very close to HP's specified washer part.
-Like the hex nuts, I have a bunch of spares so feel free to send an email if you have trouble finding them.
+Like the other parts, I have a bunch of spares so feel free to send an email if you have trouble finding them.

 #### Cabling